 In 2017, the CLPNM began requesting criminal record checks, child abuse registry checks, and adult abuse registry checks from its registrants, as part of its annual registration renewal requirements.
 These three checks are referred to collectively as “suitability checks” because they help the CLPNM determine if its registrants are suitable for ongoing practise as members of the profession.

 Each year, approximately 20% of Manitoba’s LPNs will required to submit the three suitability checks to be eligible to renew their registration for the following year.
 All LPNs can expect that they will be required to submit suitability checks at least once within a five-year cycle.

 If you are an LPN selected to supply your suitability checks as part of the periodic suitability check program, you will now be required to upload your documents directly into your CLPNM profile.
-Please note that the CLPNM will not be accepting these submissions via Canada Post or via email; however, we will continue to accept criminal record checks received through the Winnipeg Police Service Portal.
+Please note that the CLPNM will not be accepting these submissions via Canada Post or via email.

 For information on how to upload your documents into your profile, please click here.